ropensci-review-tools/ropensci-review-tools/docs/maintenance/roreviewapi.md

 # roreviewapi

-The `roreviewapi` package encodes the [Plumber](https://rplumber.io) API that delivers the bot responses.
+This package contains the external service which the `ropensci-review-bot` calls to run package checks.
+The service itself is a [Plumber](https://rplumber.io) API hosted on an external Digital Ocean server which primarily calls [the `pkgcheck()` function of the `pkgcheck` package](/pkgcheck/pkgcheck).
+The `roreviewapi` package implements post-processing routines to format the checks and deliver them into GitHub issues.
 The endpoint functions are all defined in [`R/plumber.R`](https://github.com/ropensci-review-tools/roreviewapi/blob/main/R/plumber.R), which is mirrored in `inst/plumber.R`.